Hints, tips and support before you begin your studies

 - Want to get involved in Students’ Union life?
 Then both KeeleSU (@KeeleSU) and the KPA (@KPAKeele) have their own social media too.

-- Of course, your school or course might have its own social media pages too.
+- Of course, your school or course might have their own social media pages too.
 Have a look in the Keele University social media directory.

 - Here is some guidance about how you can make sure you’re using social media safely and wisely.